stevefoga/satellite-rsr/README.md

    - The build also failed on `setuptools=x.xx`, the solution was to remove the version requirement.
 6) Push to Heroku repo with `git push heroku main`
     - If working from a local branch that is not `main`, use `git push heroku mybranch:main`

+### Deploy from Github repo to Heroku
+- Purpose: Heroku will update deployment every time a commit is made to the target branch.
+- Should ideally do this after the `Deploy to Heroku` workflow is tested and verified.
+- Enable Github deployment
+    - dashboard.heroku.com -> "Deploy" -> "Deployment method" -> "Github"
+- Enable automatic deployment
+    - dashboard.heroku.com -> "Deploy" -> "App connected to Github" -> Enable automatic deploys from desired branch.

 ### Licensing
 See [LICENSE.md](LICENSE.md).